 #14 – Was a simulator performance, modeling, or fidelity deficiency identified?
 This block is used to differentiate between deficiencies associated with simulator performance (including deficiencies with modeling or fidelity) and deficiencies associated with simulator testing, maintenance, and modification.
 These issues are treated slightly differently in the SDP, due to the potential for unrealistic operator training due to deficient simulator performance.
 If this block is answered “no,” the deficiency is associated with simulator testing, maintenance, or modification (as verified in the next block), and results in a Green finding.
 If this block is answered “yes,” proceed to block 15.

 #15 – Did deficient simulator performance, modeling, or fidelity negatively impact operator performance in the actual plant during a plant event?
-The concern with this block is that the simulator provided un-realistic or negative training to licensed operators (due to deficiencies in simulator performance, modeling, or fidelity), and that this un-realistic simulator trainingnegatively impacted operator performance during an event.-- If the answer to this block is “yes,” then this results in a finding, based upon If the answer to this block is “no,” then this results in a Green finding, since deficient simulator performance was still identified.
+The concern with this block is that the simulator provided un-realistic or negative training to licensed operators (due to deficiencies in simulator performance, modeling, or fidelity), and that this un-realistic simulator training was the primary cause of negatively impacted operator performance during an event.
+Reference appropriate SDP guidance (At-Power, Shutdown, or others) to determine if the negative operator performance resulted in a risk increase of greater than 10E-6 delta CDF or greater than 10E-7 delta LERF.
+Qualitative SDP results may also be used to determine if the risk increase is greater-than-Green.
+If the answer to this block is “yes,” then this results in a finding with significance commensurate with the risk increase due to the negative operator performance, based upon the appropriate SDP guidance.
+If the answer to this block is “no,” then this results in a Green finding, since deficient simulator performance was still identified.

 #16 – Re-evaluate the finding by entering the SDP at block 1.
-The SDP is arranged as a series of top-level entry blocks, and block 16 should not occur unless all the entry blocks have been answered “no.” If this is the case, re-evaluate the finding and enter the SDP at block 1, .
+The SDP is arranged as a series of top-level entry blocks, and block 16 should not occur unless all the entry blocks have been answered “no.” If this is the case, re-evaluate the finding and enter the SDP at block 1, or consult with the program office for guidance.

+0609I-04 REFERENCES

+IP 71111, Attachment 11, “Licensed Operator Requalification Program and Licensed Operator Performance”

+IMC 0612, Appendix B, “Issue Screening”

+NRC Enforcement Manual

+IMC 0609, Appendix M, “Significance Determination Process Using Qualitative Criteria”

 ATTACHMENT 1 - Revision History – IMC 0609, Appendix I